Differentiable graph-structured models for inverse design of lattice materials: Discussion

 Our approach constitutes an important step towards enabling automatic inverse design of irregularly structured lattice materials.
 Moreover, it opens up a new set of tools developed in the graph machine learning literature, such as the GNNExplainer method, for analyzing both regular and irregular lattices.
 We hope that this will spark new ideas for representing 3D-printable materials and lead to a wealth of novel approaches and tools that assist practitioners in designing new (multi)-functional materials.
+An intriguing example of a technology that is highly synergistic with our approach is the recently introduced mechanical neural network\cite{lee2022mechanical} (MNN) -- a physical, experimental lattice structure constructed with programmable stiffness beam elements.
+Similar to how analogue implementations of neural networks have been trained \cite{schmuker2014neuromorphic,esser2016,schmitt2017neuromorphic,kungl2019accelerated}, MNNs could be trained ‘in-the-loop’ using our method, i.e., with forward passes being done on the physical device, while backward calculations (i.e. error backpropagation) for adjusting the stiffness of individual beams are done using our model on an edge device.
+This way, MNNs could be trained in real-time to create adaptive and smart structures in the real world.

 Finally, we would like to stress that the approach introduced in this work is not limited to describing lattices, but is applicable to any system that constitutes of a graph representation and a forward model that predicts its properties -- thus allowing automatic differentiation to change the structure of the input graph until it satisfies a set of desired properties.